Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/UserGuide/project_creation_users_in_project_charts_creation.md

 Once the project is created, the creator is automatically assigned as the Project Owner.
 All user roles on the project level are defined in detail as follows:

-- **Project Owner** -  has all permissions on project and related entities (servicess, users) including deletion of project(s) (and users) created by the PO.
-By default it is the user that created project
+- **Project Owner** -  has all permissions on project and related entities (services, users) including deletion of project and users.
-- **Project Admin** - has all permissions as Owner except deletion
+- **Project Admin** - has same permissions as the Owner, except deletion
 - **Project User** - has only list / view permissions

 **Below the Project User Matrix**